spelunky-fyi/overlunky/README.md

   - If you mess up your keyboard shortcuts or UI:
     + Delete `Spelunky 2/overlunky.ini`.
   - If keyboard input no longer works in game after using the tools:
+    + Try switching to the `alternative disable input mode` in options, save options and restart the game.
-    + Make sure you're using **borderless / windowed** mode with the `Disable game keys when typing` option enabled, it doesn't work in fullscreen.
+    + Make sure you're using **borderless / windowed** mode with the `Disable game keys when typing (rawinput)` option enabled, it doesn't work in fullscreen.
     + Restart the game after changing graphics modes.
     + Try Alt+Tabbing to restore input.
+    + Magically learn to play with a gamepad instead.
-    + If nothing else works, disable the `Disable game keys when typing` option and try Alt+Tabbing to restore input.
+    + If nothing else works, disable the `Disable game keys when typing` options and suffer.

 ## Development
 If you'd rather build it yourself or help with development, clone the repository, get some C++ build tools and run this to get started: